-► HVAC/R Program
+HVAC/R Program

-Tuition \$14,685.00
+Tuition \$14,085.03

 Registration Fee \$0.00

-Books \$460.00
+Books \$459.17

-Tools \$1,480.00
+Tools \$1,195.60

 Universal 608 EPA Exam \$100.00

 ESCO R-410A Exam \$40.00

-Sales Tax \$155.20
+Sales Tax \$119.97

-Total Cost of Attendance \$16,920.20
+Total Cost of Attendance \$15,999.77

-Skilled Welder Program
+> Skilled Welder Program

-Tuition \$15,356.00
+Tuition \$14,700.46

 Registration Fee \$0.00

 Books \$425.00

-Tools \$838.16
+Tools \$600.00

 AWS Welding Certification \$200.00

-Sales Tax \$101.04
+Sales Tax \$74.31

-Total Cost of Attendance \$16,920.20
+Total Cost of Attendance \$15,999.77

-\ETI School of Skilled Trades reserves the right to increase tuition fees as necessary to maintain the quality of its programs and provide the highest level of support and assistance to students.
+\ETI School of Skilled Trades reserves the right to increase tuition fees as necessary to maintain the quality of its programs and providing the highest level of support and assistance to students.
 Tuition fees are set at a rate that will ensure a high standard of teaching and to enhance the student experience while keeping the costs as affordable as possible.
-Non-tuition related fees such as those associated with Certifications or qualifications are not covered in the current tuition unless specifically outlined in the ETI School of Skilled Trades Enrollment Agreement or Catalog and are the student/graduate's responsibility.
+Non-tuition related fees such as those associated with Certifications or qualifications are not covered in the current tuition unless specifically outlined in the ETI School of Skilled Trades Enrollment Agreement or Catalog, and are the student/graduates responsibility.
 A list of certification or qualification examinations and certifying companies associated with them can be obtained in the Academic Department.
 Preparing for and passing any certification is the sole responsibility of the student/graduate.